 Day traders benefit only when the price moves up or down as per their expectations.
 Sometimes traders can book losses if the price moves against expectations.
-If the stock price is volatile, then they can place more intraday orders and benefit from favorable price movements.
-But note that, buying stocks that are highly volatile can be counterproductive, if the drop/rise is too steep.
+If the stock price is volatile, then they can place more intraday orders and benefit from favourable price movements.
+But note that, buying stocks that are highly volatile can be counterproductive if the drop/rise is too steep.

-While there is no rule, most intraday traders prefer stocks that tend to move between 3-5% either side.
+While there is no rule, most Intraday Traders prefer stocks that tend to move between 3-5% on either side.

 Based on the economic, political, social, and other factors, markets tend to move either upward or downward.
 Stocks have a positive or negative correlation with the markets.
 This means that if the markets rise, the stock prices can rise or fall respectively.
 Hence, keeping this correlation in mind is important while buying stocks for intraday trades.

 The market can be divided into various sectors including technology, pharmaceuticals, automobile, oil & gas, FMCG, and banking.

 As an intraday trader, it is important to keep abreast of the performance of all sectors in the economy.
 If you identify any sector(s) that have been consolidating over months and are ready to break out, then you can look for companies from the said sector to invest in.